dc-js/dc.graph.js/web/docs/api-latest.md

 #### .defineArrow(name, width, height, refX, refY, drawf)
 Creates an svg marker definition for drawing edge arrow tails or heads.
  * **name** - the `id` to give the marker.
-When this identifier is returned by `.edgeArrowheadAccessor` or `.edgeArrowtailAccessor`, that edge will be drawn with the specified marker for its source or target.
+When this identifier is returned by `.edgeArrowhead` or `.edgeArrowtail`, that edge will be drawn with the specified marker for its source or target.
  * **width** - the width, in pixels, to draw the marker
  * **height** - the height, in pixels, to draw the marker
  * **refX**, **refY** - the reference position, in marker coordinates, which will be aligned to the